milly531/Lounge55Networking/README.md

  so let me know if some stuff doesnt work.

  ## How to use
+ To use this library, you download the DLL from releases, or you can download the source code and open cmd and type `dotnet build` in the directory of the solution, then you can reference it in your project by adding an assembly reference wherever it is in your IDE.

  To use this you have to map endpoints, to do this you make a new class that inherits `ApiControllerBase`

 A basic api controller should look something like